Year by Year

 The technology takes another big step forward with our new game schedule software.
 We now get live reports from every game.
 It’s also possible to broadcast the matches live through once’s phone or iPad and put on our website.
 The new app made the availability 100 %.
-We had a 1000 times increase (comparing with last year) on our website during these days.
+We had a 1000 times increase of visitors (compared to the previous year) on our website during the tournament.
 A snow-free Gothenburg made the transports between the playing courts easy for our 447 team.
 The show and the match between Pixbo Walltenstam IBK and Linköping IBK in Scandinavium drew a new attendance record of 10.111 persons.

-After more than 1.100 matches 12 teams have been named as winners.
+After more than 1.100 matches, 12 teams have been named as winners.
 Congratulations to these teams, but also to all the rest of you that we hope also feel like winners.
-We have beautiful memories from Liseberg gambling houses where most leaders don’t have a chance against the youth.
+We have beautiful memories from Liseberg’s arcade halls where most leaders didn’t stand a chance against the youth.
 There are many people that are interested in following the tournament and the results of “their” team.
-After the last match, we have a total of 20.000 persons that watching our live broadcasts on the website.
+After the last match, we had a total of 20.000 persons that watched our live broadcasts on the website.

 A large number of foreign participants from 8 different nations brought color to the tournament this year.
 The opening ceremony dropped the question “What does the fox say” to 11.132 spectators that tried to respond.
 The show was followed by a men’s international between Sweden and the Czech Republic.
 The 433 participating teams together played 1.124 matches and a total of 7842 goals were scored during the tournament.

-Typical floorball nations take part this year and several do it successfully.
-We have 6 foreign teams in the finals and two of them are determine between two Czech teams.
+Typical floorball nations take part this year and several successfully so.
+We have six foreign teams in the finals and two of them are between two Czech teams.
 We are upgrading our app and now players can not only see the goal scorer but also assists.
 In the B12 category, we can find a club that makes a total of 9.3 goals per game.

-With the new group system of 5 teams there was plenty of more games this year.
-Exactly 1243 game were played.
-Our new livestream was a huge success and we had over 300 000 views and 18.902 watching hours witch is more than 2 years.
+With the new group system of 5 teams there were plenty of more games this year.
+Exactly 1243 games were played.
+Our new livestream was a huge success.
+We had over 300 000 views and 18.902 watching hours, which is more than two years.

-Our new arena (Gothia Area) in Valhalla was much appreciated.
-During several days we brook new records in the number of spectators.
-Especially during the day of the finals there we couldn’t even fit everyone in to the arena.
+Our new arena (Gothia Arena) in Valhalla was much appreciated.
+During several days we broke new records in the number of spectators.
+Especially during the day of the finals where we couldn’t even fit everyone in to the arena.